They Won't Forget: Plot

-A southern town is rocked by scandal when teenager Mary Clay is murdered on Confederate Memorial Day.
-A district attorney with political ambitions, Andrew Griffin, sees the crime as his way to the Senate if he can find the right scapegoat to be tried for the crime.
-He seeks out Robert Hale, Mary's teacher at the business school where she was killed.
-Even though all evidence against Hale is circumstantial, Hale happens to be from New York (Leo Frank was a Southerner from Texas, but he was Jewish and had been raised in New York), and Griffin works with reporter William Brock to create a media frenzy of prejudice and hatred against the teacher.
+A Southern town is rocked by scandal when teenager Mary Clay is brutally murdered on the campus of her business school on Confederate Memorial Day.
+The crime quickly becomes a cause célèbre.
+Andrew Griffin, a district attorney with political ambitions, sees the crime as his way to the Senate if he can find the right scapegoat to be tried for Mary's murder.
+He seeks out Robert Hale, Mary's teacher.
+Even though all evidence against Hale is circumstantial, Hale happens to be from New York City, and Griffin works with reporter William Brock to create a media frenzy of prejudice and hatred against the teacher.
 The issue moves from innocence or guilt to the continuing bigotry and suspicion between South and North, especially given the significance of the day of the murder.

-The film shows the immense pressures brought to bear on members of the community to help in the conviction – the black janitor, Tump Redwine, who is induced to lie on the stand for fear he himself will be convicted if Hale is found innocent; the juror who is the sole holdout to a guilty verdict; and the barber who is afraid to testify to something he knows because it could exonerate Hale.
-Michael Gleason, Hale's lawyer, does his best, but Hale is convicted and sentenced to death.
+The trial attracts a famous Northern attorney, Michael Gleason, who agrees to defend Hale.
+Immense pressures begin to mount on members of the community to help in the conviction – the black janitor, Tump Redwine, is induced to lie on the stand for fear he himself will be convicted if Hale is found innocent; a juror serves as the sole holdout to a guilty verdict; and a local barber is afraid to testify to something he knows because it could exonerate Hale.
+Gleason does his best, but Hale is ultimately convicted of Mary's murder and sentenced to death.

 The governor of the state, with the support of his wife, decides to commit political suicide by commuting Hale's death sentence to life imprisonment because the evidence is simply insufficient to send a man to his death.
-The townsfolk are enraged, and the murdered girl's brothers, who have been threatening all along to take matters into their own hands if Hale is not executed, plot and carry out Hale's abduction and lynching with the help of a vengeful mob.
+The townsfolk are enraged, and Mary's brothers, who have been threatening all along to take matters into their own hands if Hale is not executed, plot and carry out Hale's abduction and lynching with the help of a vengeful mob.

-Afterward, Hale's widow goes to Griffin's office to return a check he had sent her to help her out, telling him he cannot soothe his conscience that way.
-As he and Brock watch her leave the building, Brock wonders if Hale was guilty.
+Afterward, Hale's widow, Sybil, goes to Griffin's office to return a check he had sent her to help her out, telling him he cannot soothe his conscience that way.
+As he and Brock watch Sybil leave the building, Brock wonders if Hale was guilty.
 Griffin replies without much concern, "I wonder."